whistlegraph/aesthetic-computer/README.txt

 - [] "?" appears after typing a valid word.
   - [] "?" jumps to a `learn piece` page for learning more about a piece.
 + Done
+- [x] Typing @user on prompt goes to /@user instead of profile.
+- [x] Profile name at top left is user's username.
+- [x] aesthetic.computer/@user should go to that user's page.
+- [x] Back browser button should bring up mobile keyboard.
+(This could never happen on Safari, might happen on Android)
+- [x] Fix Safari regression.
 - [x] Design “copy” wrapper text for front-facing bots. @ggacjp.

 *** Learn ***